yaaminiv/yaaminiv.github.io/_posts/2017-06-01-DNR-Mini-Trypsin-Digestion-Round3.md

   - Some of Jose and Laura's samples had less than 100 µg of protein, so we adjusted the trypsin accordingly
 - Vortex samples gently
 - Let samples sit overnight
-  - Digestion start:
+  - Digestion start: 6 p.m.

 ### Step 12: Stop Digestion

 - Place all samples in the -80ºC freezer
-  - Digestion end: Friday, June 2 at 8 a.m.
+  - Digestion end: Friday, June 2 at 7:50 a.m.